Updated: Mar 3

 So I shot off to Best Buy and I asked them for some advice as the Mesh Networks WiFi the Comcast tech told me about seemed to be the way to go and he mentioned I should consult with their resident WiFi Guru.

-After I researched the matter myself for some 4 hours on the interwebs thingy and found concurrence with that sentiment, the sole surviving synapse made an executive decision to go for it given we were in home networking realities for the next God knows how long and I was right on that score as well.
+After I researched the matter myself for some 4 hours on that interwebs thingy and found concurrence with that sentiment, the sole surviving synapse made an executive decision to go for it given we were in home networking realities for the next God knows how long and I was right on that score as well.

 I did not want a Cable Modem Gateway that also included a normal WiFi router as when I was in college studying electronics, RF frequency issues with digital chips were stuff nightmare legends are made of and when I dived into it I found RF is a truly weird and dark art.